- Schedule FA in ITR How to Declare Foreign Assets in India

 Budget 2023 increased the threshold u/s 44ADA to Rs 75 lakhs from Rs 50 lakhs, provided the cash receipts should be less than 5%.

 Are you an engineer? a lawyer? an interior decorator?
 Or any other specified professional?
-Then, this new section 44ADA is for you!
-With the introduction of this new section, even professionals are eligible for the presumptive taxation scheme.
+Then, this section 44ADA is for you!
+This section extends the presumptive scheme to professionals.
 The highlights of this scheme are as follows :

-- The presumptive taxation scheme u/s 44ADA is designed to give relief to a person resident in India whose total gross receipts do not exceed Rs.
-50 lakh and is engaged in the specified professions being the following:
+The presumptive taxation scheme u/s 44ADA is designed to give relief to a person resident in India whose total gross receipts do not exceed Rs.
+75 lakh and is engaged in the specified professions, being the following:

 - Legal